How to Search Facebook Profiles for Keywords

 Conclusion

-Searching Facebook profiles using keywords can be useful but is inherently limited.
-Facebook’s native search supports keyword queries and filters that help identify profiles when keywords appear in names, workplaces, or other publicly visible metadata.
+Searching Facebook profiles based on keywords is both useful and limited in practice.
+Facebook’s native search supports keyword queries and simple filters that help you find profiles that match the terms, especially when those terms are part of names, workplaces, or other publicly visible metadata.

 Find more insights here